 Meeting Times and Location

-Reminder: Next Council for Disability Concerns meeting will be held on Wednesday, March 5th at noon.
-Please note new location: Room 0205 LSA Building.
+Reminder: Please note our new location: Room 0205 LSA Building.
 Contact us at firstname.lastname@example.org to verify the location of the meeting you wish to attend, or to be reminded of future meetings and receive agendas.
 All meetings are open to members of the U of M community.

 Most Recent Meeting Minutes

 The most current minutes are posted below.
 View minutes from past meetings »

 Attending: Anna Ercoli Schnitzer (serving as chair in the absence of Jack Bernard); Gerald Hoff; Margaret Goebel with Service Dog Brice; Janet Keller; Sue Wortman; Karen Schmidt; Debra Hire; Patty McTigue; Sally Hart Petersen; Melanie Nau; Mary Reilly; Bob Fraser; Jill A. Rice; Erin Lauridsen; Wendy Dolen; Darlene Nichols; Christa Moran; Lloyd Shelton.

 Sally announced that there would be closed captions for the meetings of the AA Commission on Disability Issues (and then on to captions for the AA City Council?).